 Undoubtedly, the venue’s big red barn is the jewel in the crown of this property.
 With ample space for hosting your reception, it offers large vaulted ceilings, beautiful dark wood, exposed ceiling beams, and rustic charm.
 Here, 175 guests can be accommodated, along with a spacious sized dance floor.
 Long farm tables with elegant, industrial-inspired chairs, provide a great deal of comfort for everyone to relax, enjoy the day, and sink into the atmosphere that has been cultivated.
 Hanging lampshade lights, fairy lights, and a show-stopping chandelier, offer a dimmable feature to create a suitably romantic atmosphere.

-Conveniently, Bishop Farmstead includes an "exclusive" full service catering team, while still welcoming other outside vendors onsite.
-This allows the couple to bring in the type of talented businesses and individuals who can coax the venue to life according to their tastes.
+Conveniently, Bishop Farmstead includes an "exclusive" full service catering team.
 An event planner is also readily available to step in and assist with any coordination issues the couple might have, taking away some of the stress and responsibility from the couple, and leaving them to get lost in the emotion and unforgettable wonder.
 Event rentals, lighting, sound, and get-ready rooms are available, while the staff can provide cleanup and setup services for before and after the wedding.